-Table 5.7.
-BMP Performance Verification Visual Indicators: BayScape
+Figure 5.6.
+BMP Performance Verification Visual Indicators Present: 1 and 2

 BayScape Visual Indicator Description 1 Plant species Confirm the variety of plants specified within the planting scheme were planted (many programs may require that native plants are used).
 2 Condition, Cover and maintenance Are the plants being maintained, thinned and pruned?
 Do they provide the cover originally planned for?
-3 Area(ft2) of the bed Measure the square footage of the BayScape.
+3 Area(ft ) of the bed Measure the square footage of the BayScape.
 4 Bed location Verify the Bayscape is located in the area agreed upon.
 5 Mulch layer depth Confirm a mulch layer of 1"-3" is present.
 6 Depth of bed (if applicable) Verify that the depth of the bed has not been filled in and still exists.

-BayScape VI #'s 1, 2, 3, 4, and 5.
+Figure 5.7.a.
+BMP Performance Verification Visual Indicators Present: 1, 2, 3, 4, and 5